FY26 House DHS Appropriations Bill -- Adopted Immigration Amendments

 • Crucially, the amendment's text does not alter or eliminate the existing statutory H-2B cap of 66,000 visas per year.
 Therefore, the direct numerical impact is the potential for the total size of the H-2B program to increase to 238,480 workers (172,480 exempt positions + 66,000 statutory cap positions).

-• Makes dairy eligible for the uncapped H-2A visa program, which it had not been eligible before due to it being non-seasonal work.
+• Makes dairy eligible for the uncapped H-2A visa program, which it was not previously eligible for due to the non-seasonal nature of the work.

 • The U.S. dairy farm industry employs approximately 130,000 workers.
 By deeming this year-round work "seasonal," the provision makes these jobs eligible for the H-2A program for the first time.
 Unlike the H-2B program, the H-2A program has no statutory annual cap on the number of visas that can be issued.